 Assessment & Examination Is Critical To Identifying Root Causes

 At Chiropractic Specialty Center® (CSC), lower back pain assessment thoroughly identify the root cause.
-Contact us today to schedule an assessment with the top-rated chiropractor in Kuala Lumpur, with over 26 years of experience treating back pain.
+Contact us today to schedule an evaluation with the top-rated chiropractor in Kuala Lumpur with over 26 years of experience treating back pain.

 - How severe is your back pain & how does it impact your daily life?

 - What makes it better or aggravates it?

 - Which medications are you taking, and if they help?

 - If you have ever been diagnosed with a related issue, that could explain the severity of your backache.